Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 • Latin: cinkuš, plebanuš, petrožil, bažulek(Basil)

-Here are some characteristics that are the same in Kaikavian and Western-Slavic languages like Slovak or Czech.
+Here are some characteristics that are the same in Kajkavian and Western-Slavic languages like Slovak or Czech.

-We would to thank from our heart (serdce) to the people who most contributed to the living Kaikavian word: all Bednjanci, Zagorci, Gorani, Turopoljci, Prigorci, Podravci, Medjimorci, Varaždinci, Jaska, Samoborci, Vivodinski kraj, Moslavina, Posavci, Zagrepčanci, Kaikavian over Mura in Hungaryand to all others who work through their talking and writing in everyday life on the progress of Kaikavian here and now – keep it doing!
+We would to thank from our heart (serdce) to the people who most contributed to the living Kajkavian word: all Bednjanci, Zagorci, Gorani, Turopoljci, Prigorci, Podravci, Medjimorci, Varaždinci, Jaska, Samoborci, Vivodinski kraj, Moslavina, Posavci, Zagrepčanci, Kajkavian over Mura in Hungaryand to all others who work through their talking and writing in everyday life on the progress of Kajkavian here and now – keep it doing!

-1. Street sings in Kaikavian literary language in Zagreb from times when there was no todays official Stokavian Croatian language in Zagreb and Kaikavian land: https://commons.wikimedia.org/wiki/Category:Kajkavian_Croatian_street_signs_in_Zagreb
+1. Street sings in Kajkavian literary language in Zagreb from times when there was no todays official Stokavian Croatian language in Zagreb and Kajkavian land: https://commons.wikimedia.org/wiki/Category:Kajkavian_Croatian_street_signs_in_Zagreb

-Please note that v-in vulicais prothetic v-, as you can see above under characteristics of Kaikavian language.
-Prothetic v- is typical for Kaikavian language and all of its dialects.
+Please note that v-in vulicais prothetic v-, as you can see above under characteristics of Kajkavian language.
+Prothetic v- is typical for Kajkavian language and all of its dialects.
 Neither todays official Slovene nor Croatian have prothetic v-.
-Names in Kaikavian language on street-sign were positioned above names in German language, which shows the higher status of Kaikavian language.
-Obviously Kaikavian langauge had much better status in Austro-Hungarian Empire than in later Yugoslavia and todays Croatia. []
+Names in Kajkavian language on street-sign were positioned above names in German language, which shows the higher status of Kajkavian language.
+Obviously Kajkavian langauge had much better status in Austro-Hungarian Empire than in later Yugoslavia and todays Croatia. []

-4. Josip Silić 1998: Hrvatski standardni jezik i hrvatska narječja (translated into Kaikavian language.
+4. Josip Silić 1998: Hrvatski standardni jezik i hrvatska narječja (translated into Kajkavian language.
 Original: KOLO, Godište VIII, No 4, zima 1998) []

 5. Inoslav Bešker 2015: Kajkavski je književni jezik, a ne dijalekt (Kaikaivan is literary language, and not a dialect []